nltk/nltk_book/en/app-issues.rst

 * The further reading sections of each chapter are patchy; some are comprehensive while some are minimal.
 We intend to make these consistent, providing a representative set of pointers to other materials.
+The pointers to NLTK's "guides" are stale; we're in the process of updating these to create a suite of HOWTOs.

 * It is difficult for readers to know which exercises at the end of the chapter correspond to which sections of the chapter.

 * The diagrams of the book need to be set in grayscale and high-resolution, for the hardcopy version.

+* NLTK provides a sophisticated framework for working with corpora; perhaps there should be an appendix which explains how this works and how to write new corpus readers.

 -------------------------------------
 Chapter-Specific Issues and Questions